-First, select which blog you’d like to publish this post on (if you have more than one) using the drop-down menu at the top right:
+First, select which blog you’d like to publish this post on (if you have more than one) using the drop-down menu in the right toolbar:

 If you’re writing a post and you’d like to format the text, click the kitchen sink icon to enable additional text formatting options: